Ponyville Natural Free Living Equine Sanctuary

 Here the animals are given the possibility of a life with freedom to move freely across large areas in varied terrain, all year round.
 Fields, forests, and altitude differences is included in their area.

 The horses at Ponyville lives free in loose housing with continuous access to roughage and ice-free water in the winter months.
 Even if they can enter the loose housing hall whenever they want, they prefer to stay outdoors in all kinds of weather.
 Hot sunny summer days are almost the only exception.
 They stay outdoor all night together, but likes to sleep and rest in the shed shade during the hottest hours of the day.

 Natural horse keeping and the freedom to move over varied terrain gives the horse the opportunity to naturally wear their hooves too.
-Proper design of the pastures wich includes rocks and hard ground minimizes or mostly removes entirely the need for human intervention with the hooves.
-Most of the horses living here never ever need triming.
+Proper design of the pastures wich includes rocks and hard ground which the horses need to pass, minimizes or mostly removes entirely the need for human intervention with the hooves.
+Most of the horses living here never ever needs triming.